Skip to content

 Top View - Step 2

-7. Trim unwanted lines to finalize top view.
+1. Use Trim to remove unwanted lines and finalize the top view

 Top View - Final